 What are Dental Implants?

-When you experienced tooth loss in the past, your options for replacing those missing teeth were limited and were based on how many teeth were lost.
+When you experienced tooth loss in the past, your options for replacing those missing teeth in the Houston area were limited and were based on how many teeth were lost.
 Your options consisted of bridges (one to three missing teeth), partial dentures (sections of several missing teeth), and full dentures (an entire arch, or full mouth, of missing teeth).
 While these options are still used today, you have another one – dental implants.

 Video: Dental Implant History

 Dental implants are made up of three major components.
 The first is a small, titanium rod, which is surgically implanted into your jawbone.
 It relies on a process called osseointegration, or the fusion of your jawbone with the implant.
 This occurs as you heal.
 Once you have fully healed, and osseointegration is successful, the titanium rod creates a stable support.
 The second part is an abutment, which connects to the final restoration.
 The third part is the restoration, such as a crown.